Nandu Nandkishore: Investing

 In 2021, Nandu was listed as one of the Top 70 Indian Angel Investors by Start-Up Lanes.

 Teaching

-Nandu is currently a professor of Practice, Marketing, and Strategy at the Indian School of Business.
+Nandu is a professor of Practice, Marketing, and Strategy at the Indian School of Business.
 He also serves as a Guest Lecturer at the London Business School, where he was previously an Executive Fellow for Strategy and Entrepreneurship for three years.
 He has authored several academic papers along with Dominic Houlder.

 Personal life

 Nandu married Indu Mahajan, wife in February 1984.
 They have two sons, Rahul (born in 1986) and Arjun (born in 1991).